Sayuris1/New_Game/Devlog.md

 ## 14/02/2022

-- Effects when enemy hits token
+- Effects when enemy hits token.
+- Reworked how token classes work.